Munkyfoot/item-catalog/STATUS.md

 # Current Status of Project

 Remaining Steps:
-- Comment code.
-- Bring up to pep8 (pycodestyle) and pep257 standards.
+- Add comments to code where useful.
 - Write a README.md